Old Fashioned Hot Toddy

 • Glass: Since you want to enjoy this beverage hot (or as hot as you can safely handle), serve in a heat resistant mug with a handle.

-• Drink Garnishes: Extra lemon adds a nice smoothing touch, you can also use whole cinnamon sticks, cloves, or anise star.
+• Garnishes: Extra lemon adds a nice smoothing touch, you can also use whole cinnamon sticks, cloves, or anise star.

 Old Fashioned Hot Toddy in Mugs on a Tray